ibexa/documentation-developer/docs/guide/data_migration.md

 ## Adding migration files

-Use the `ibexa:migrations:import` command to add files to the defined folder for migrations (by default, `src/Migrations/Ibexa`).
+Use the `ibexa:migrations:import` command to add files to the migration directory defined in configuration (by default, `src/Migrations/Ibexa`).

 ``` bash